-Let the dough proof again for about 45 mins to 1 hour.
+- Let the dough proof again for about 45 mins to 1 hour.
 Preheat oven to 180C.
-Just before baking, brush the surface of the dough lightly with water or milk.
+Just before baking, brush the surface of the dough lightly with milk.
 Sprinkle desiccated coconut and press onto dough gently to "secure" the coconut.

 - Bake in preheated oven at 180C, middle rack, for about 20 mins.

 - Let cool completely before slicing or placing into air tight container.